nicoespeon/abracadabra/README.md

 | :--------------- | :------ |
 | `Ctrl + Alt + V` | `⌥ ⌘ V` |

-> 💡 Available as Quick Fix

 This refactoring helps you give a meaning to the hardcoded constants and low-level expressions.
 It makes your source code easier to read and maintain.

-Select the code you want to extract:

-![][demo-extract-variable-with-lightbulb]
+![][demo-extract-variable]

-You don't have to select though.
-It will extract the closest element from your cursor or partial selection:
+It will extract the closest element from your cursor or partial selection.

-![][demo-extract-variable-with-shortcut]

 ### Inline Variable